dwang53/WaxLakeDelta_openTelemac_model/README.md

 ## Eco-GeoMorphic zones
-This model implements the Eco-GeoMorphic zones, which are derived from remote sensing data of vegetation types.
-There are a total of 9 categories of land surface types.
-Each zone uses different friction coefficients.
-The vegetation types are modeled by employing the Baptist et al. (2007) vegetation friction formula and variable coefficients.
-These zones are shown in the figure below.
+This model incorporates Eco-GeoMorphic zones derived from remote sensing data on vegetation types.
+There are nine land surface categories in total.
+These categories are used to determine whether the initial bed material is sandy or muddy: river channels and secondary channels on wetlands are initialized with sandy beds, while the rest of the domain is assigned muddy beds.
+The ocean bed is set to be sandy.

 <img src="Image/EcoGeoZones.png" alt="Your image description" width="50%"/>